bnurbekov/theology_articles/reformed_baptist_doctrines_overview.md

 Covenant theology studies doctrines about covenants.
 Covenants contain two types of blessings: conditional and unconditional.

 ### Conditional blessings
-These types of blessings are conditional upon obedience: “And all these blessings shall come upon you and overtake you, if you obey the voice of the LORD your God.”
+Conditional blessings are conditional upon obedience: “And all these blessings shall come upon you and overtake you, if you obey the voice of the LORD your God.”
 (Deuteronomy 28:2).
 In other words, if the people of were to obey God, then they would receive these blessings.
 Old Covenant contained conditional blessings.

 ### Unconditional blessings
-These types of blessings are unconditional: “to the praise of his glorious grace, with which he has blessed us in the Beloved.”(Ephesians 1:6) New covenant contains unconditional blessings.
+Unconditional blessings are unconditional: “to the praise of his glorious grace, with which he has blessed us in the Beloved.”(Ephesians 1:6) New covenant contains unconditional blessings.

 ## Amillennialism